 Tipping in Croatia

 Tipping in Croatia is nonmandatory.
 It is mostly only done in cafes, bars, and restaurants, but you are welcome to tip in other places too.
-Leave up to 10% of the total amount of your dinner in restaurants but only if you are satisfied with the service.
+Leave up to 10% of the total amount of your dinner in restaurants, but only if you are satisfied with the service.
 If you are not, you can leave nothing.
 And if you are leaving a tip in Croatia, do that in cash even if you pay with the card.

 Tips for Croatia – What Croatian souvenirs to bring home

 We all bring something back from our travels, be it a simple fridge magnet, a postcard, or anything else.
-However, sometimes, it’s difficult to know what exactly to buy in the country and what their authentic souvenir is.
+However, it’s sometimes difficult to know what to buy in the country and what their authentic souvenir is.
 When it comes to Croatian souvenirs, here’s what you might want to come back home with:

 Traditional Cravat – did you know that Croatia invented the tie?
 Now, you know!
 Tie here is more than a decoration or an accessory and carries a historical value.
 The country even celebrates International Cravat Day on 18 October.
-Therefore, the tie is one of the most traditional Croatian souvenirs you can bring home
+Therefore, the tie is one of the most traditional Croatian souvenirs you can bring home.

 Olive Oil – locally made olive oil from native trees makes a perfect Croatian souvenir for anyone who loves cooking.